nvidia-holoscan/holohub/README.md

 $ ./dev_container launch
 ```

-You are now ready to run applications!
-You may jump to the [Running Applications](#running-applications) section to get started.
+You are now ready to [build Holohub operators, applications, or packages!](#building-operators-applications-and-packages)

 ***Note***  The `launch` option will use the default development container built using Holoscan SDK's container from NGC for the local GPU.
 The script will also inspect for available video devices (V4L2, AJA capture boards, Deltacast capture boards) and the presence of Deltacast's Videomaster SDK and map it into the development container.